nirajp82/ActiveDirectory/README.md

 * Active Directory Federation Services (AD FS).
 As the name suggests, AD FS is a federated identity service that provides single sign-on (SSO) capabilities.
 It uses many popular protocols such as OAuth, OpenID, and Secure Assertion Markup Language (SAML) to pass credentials between different identity providers.
 * Active Directory Certificate Services (AD CS).
 This is a service that creates on-premises public key infrastructure (PKI), allowing organizations to create, validate, and revoke certificates for internal use.

-# Domain Controller
+### Domain Controller
 A domain controller is a server that is responsible for allowing network users to authenticate and access network resources, such as file servers and printers, on a Windows domain.
 It is a central point of control for all users and computers in a Windows domain, and it manages all security-related aspects of the domain.

 A domain controller (DC) is a server that runs Active Directory Domain Services and uses data stored in AD for user authentication and authorization, group management, policy administration, and additional functions.
+In practice, organizations typically have multiple domain controllers in on-premises datacenters and/or in the cloud.
+Each DC in a domain maintains a copy of the AD database, and they synchronize data between themselves using Active Directory replication.
+DCs can also store the global catalog — a read-only registry of all objects in the domain’s directory and a partial copy of all objects in all other domains in the forest to facilitate searches for information about objects.
+A DC with this feature enabled is called a global catalog server.
+The primary access protocol for Active Directory is Lightweight Directory Access Protocol (LDAP).

 The domain controller authenticates user login requests and maintains a database of all user accounts and security information for the domain.
 It is responsible for enforcing security policies and ensuring that only authorized users have access to network resources.
 When a user logs into a domain, the domain controller verifies the user's credentials and, if they are valid, grants the user access to the network.